On edge-primitive 3-arc-transitive graphs

-Classical groups with an unfaithful vertex-stabiliser will be dealt with in a subsequent paper \cite{GK2}.
+\begin{rem} Table \ref{tab:classicalgroupsfaithful} also lists a subgroup $S$ of $G$ for each graph.
+If $G$ acts primitively on vertices then $S=G$ while if $\Gamma$ is bipartite and the stabiliser $G^+$ in $G$ of each bipartite half acts primitively on each bipartite half then $S=G^+$.
+In all other cases, $S$ is a maximal subgroup of $G$ or $G^+$ that contains $A$. \end{rem}

 We briefly outline the structure of the paper.
 First we list some preliminary results on edge-primitive graphs and outline our method for proving Theorems \ref{thm:Anspor} and \ref{thm:faithful}.
 The method involves considering each family of finite almost simple group $G$ of alternating, sporadic or classical type and each type of maximal subgroup $E \leqslant G$.
 In Sections 2 and 3 we consider the case where $G$ is alternating and sporadic respectively.
 We consider each type of maximal subgroup of $G$ using the O'Nan-Scott theorem if $G$ is alternating and the Atlas \cite{Atlas} if $G$ is sporadic.
 We conclude Section 3 with the proof of Theorem \ref{thm:Anspor}.
 In Section 4 we consider the case where $G$ is a finite almost simple classical group: we make the additional assumption that the local action is faithful, and end with the proof of Theorem \ref{thm:faithful}.

 We note that our analysis unveils some new edge-primitive 2-arc-transitive graphs: one with $G=\mathrm{S}_8$ (Construction \ref{con:gamma1}) and one with $G=\mathrm{J}_1$ (see case (8) in the proof of Proposition \ref{prop:sporadicgroups}).
-This research was supported by ARC Discovery Project DP150101066.